About Western Law

 False or Misleading Information

-If it is discovered that your application, or any communications during the application process, contain false or misleading information, we will reject your application or revoke your offer of admission and/or registration.
+If it is discovered that your application, or any communications during the admissions process, contain false or misleading information, we will reject your application or revoke your offer of admission and/or registration.
 We may also report you to the Law School Admission Council’s Misconduct and Irregularities in the Admission Process Subcommittee for further action.

 Provide complete accurate information with your application, and take extra care with your Autobiographical Sketch, where attention to detail is particularly important.